 Today, St. Andrew’s Mission Hospital (SAMH) is a community service arm of the Diocese of Singapore.
 It is a social service agency and an approved Institute of Public Character: HEF0036/G, from 1 July 2020 to 30 June 2023; UEN No.: T08CC3017C.

 SAMH is the corporate headquarter which oversees 5 services:

 To be a light in society, relieving suffering and enriching lives with the love of Christ.

-To reach out to the sick and the needy by ministering to their physical, mental, social, and special needs based on Christian values.
+To provide holistic care and healing to the underserved and disadvantaged by ministering to their physical, mental, social and special needs based on Christian values.

 Love: We care for those in need with love and compassion, following the example of Christ.

 Integrity: We commit to the highest moral and ethical standards in word and deed.

 Growth: We increase in passion and professionalism, continuously learning and innovating.

 Honour: We accord due respect and dignity to every human being as created by God.

 Teamwork: We work together in an environment of trust, collaboration, and mutual support.